nospaceships/node-net-ping/README.md

 a response was received from a host other than the targeted host (i.e. a gateway) or an error occurred when sending the request.

-All errors excluding a timed out error are passed to the callback function as an instance of the `Error` object.
-For timed out errors the error passed to the callback function will be an instance of the `ping.RequestTimedOutError` object, with the exposed `message` attribute set to `Request timed out`.
+All errors are sub-classes of the `Error` class.
+For timed out errors the error passed to the callback function will be an instance of the `ping.RequestTimedOutError` class, with the exposed `message` attribute set to `Request timed out`.

 This makes it easy to determine if a host responded or whether an error
 occurred: